Ticket-Grabbing/Solution/README.md

 | SUCC TIMESTAMP|  An integer that represents the timestamp of the grabbing ticket success |

 ### Data Preprocessing
+All the samples are classified into two sets, i.e., 80% samples as the training set and 20% samples as the validation set.
+During the training phase, all the relevant data recorded before 15/11/2022 are used as the input data, and the target ticket-grabbing ticket success probability identified during the next periodical, i.e., from 16/11/2022 to 30/11/2022, are used as labels.
+During the testing phase, the logs from the date 01/12/2022 to the date 15/12/2022 are used as the testing data.

 # Prerequisites